monographhq/robertos/README.md

 ## Backend Ruby take-home test
 Design and build a Ruby API (Sinatra like syntax would work) that resolves the different vendor pecularities.

-Create a status class, vendor class, and update class with the initial edge cases baked into each class.
+Suggestion: create a status class, vendor class, and inventory class with the initial edge cases baked into each class.